gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

 Turing machines because it's easy, or good.
 It simply was _possible_.

-In the next post, I will describe another model of computation, lambda calculus, how it relates to functional programming, and why we can and should finally break the shackles of the Turing machine domination.
+In the next post, I will describe another model of computation, lambda calculus, how it relates to functional programming, and why you should care.